analogdevicesinc/documentation/docs/eval/user-guide/eval-adxl355-pmdz/index.rst

       -  Host Windows/Linux/Mac computer on the same network as Raspberry Pi

 -  **Software**

    - :dokuwiki:`Kuiper Linux Image <resources/tools-software/linux-software/adi-kuiper_images/release_notes>`

 Loading Image on SD Card
 ------------------------

 In order to boot the Raspberry Pi and control the **EVAL-ADXL355-PMDZ**, you will need to install ADI Kuiper Linux on an SD card.
 Complete instructions, including where to download the SD card image, how to write it to the SD card, and how to configure the system are provided on the :ref:`kuiper`.

 Configuring the SD Card
 -----------------------

-Follow the configuration procedure under **Configuring the SD Card for Raspberry Pi Projects** on the :dokuwiki:`Kuiper Linux </resources/tools-software/linux-software/kuiper-linux>` page, substituting the following lines in **config.txt**:
+Follow the configuration procedure under **Configuring the SD Card for Raspberry Pi Projects** at :ref:`kuiper sdcard`, substituting the following lines in **config.txt**:

 ::